Interesting

 The carbon-oxygen double bonds in the linear CO2 molecule are polar (electronegativities: C = 2.5, O = 3.5).
 The electrons in each of the double bonds are drawn toward the oxygens, so both oxygen atoms have a partial negative charge.

-READ ALSO: Is it possible to be a billionaire without exploiting people?
+READ ALSO: Is it possible for a male and female to have a platonic relationship?

 Why does CO2 have a different shape than H2O?